4.86 from 7 votes

 Baguette

-I used a french stale baguette for this recipe, as you want a longer/ thinner piece of bread to form the small rounds of the crostini bread.
+I used a French stale baguette for this recipe, as you want a longer/thinner piece of bread to form the small rounds of the crostini bread.
+You can also use Italian ciabatta for a more traditional bruschetta.

 Vine Tomatoes

-As the tomatoes are the main star of the show on the toasted baguette, we want them to be as high quality/ flavoursome as possible.
+As the tomatoes are the main star of the show on the toasted baguette, we want them to be as high quality/flavour as possible.
 I find on-the-vine tomatoes to be juicier and richer in flavour.
+You can also use cherry tomatoes as they are also so flavoursome.

 The onion adds a nice contrast to all the other flavours in the bruschetta.
 You can use white or red onion here.

-Start by slicing the baguettes into pieces approx 1.5cm wide, approx the width of a finger.
+Start by slicing the baguettes into pieces approx 1.5cm wide, approx the width of a finger (Image 1).

-Add the minced garlic to a chopping board with a pinch of salt.
-Using the side of your knife, repeatedly squish and drag the knife across the board until the garlic forms a paste.
+3. Add the minced garlic to a chopping board with a pinch of salt.
+Using the side of your knife, repeatedly squish and drag the knife across the board until the garlic forms a paste (Image 3).

-Meanwhile, add the tomatoes and onion to a mixing bowl (excess juices now released), stirring the remaining garlic oil into the bowl.
-Season with additional salt if needed.
+6. Mix the tomatoes and onion in a bowl (excess juices now released), stirring the remaining garlic oil into the bowl.
+Season with additional salt if needed (Image 6).

 What is the difference between crostini and bruschetta?